logicalperson0/alx-system_engineering-devops/0x15-api/README.md

 2. Export to JSON

 2-export_to_JSON.py: Python script that exports to-do list information of a given employee ID to JSON format.

+3. Dictionary of list of dictionaries

+3-dictionary_of_list_of_dictionaries.py: Python script that exports to-do list information for all employees to JSON format.